Setting up IE6, IE7 and IE8 properly for website testing

-So how do you test with all Internet Explorer versions (6, 7, 8 and 9) on one machine, as NATIVE, properly functioning browsers?
+So how do you test with all Internet Explorer versions (6, 7, 8) on one machine, as NATIVE, properly functioning browsers?

 If you want to make sure that your site is displayed properly in all IE versions, the best solution is to have all versions installed on your PC.
 But as you can not have more then one version of Internet Explorer installed on your PC … and you will probably not want to buy a new PC just to have IE 6 on it… you have to find a circumvent